bluezephyr/python-tdd/animals/README.md

 ## Scope
 In this text we will experiment with Test Driven Development (TDD) and see if it can be used to help the design process.
 The implementation will be done in Python using the builtin unittest framework and mocking support.
-The idea is to address the problem is a strict TDD fashion which that we will not write a single line of code if we don't have a test for it.
+The idea is to address the problem in a TDD fashion which means that we will not write a single line of code if we don't have a failing test for it.
 We will use the *Red-Green-Refactor* idea to improve the code.
 Each test case shall be small, following the *Arrange, Act, Assert* pattern.

 During the process, the scope of the application will be changed.
 We will add new requirements,